 A fasting blood sugar (sometimes called fasting plasma glucose or FPG) is a blood sugar without eating or drinking anything, except water for at least 8 hours.

-Of course the lower the better however achieving blood sugar goal of 90 mg/dL or below fasting blood sugars for patients with diabetes is not always achievable safely.
+Of course, the lower the better however achieving a blood sugar goal of 90 mg/dL or below fasting blood sugars for patients with diabetes are not always achievable safely.
 What I mean by that is that the fasting blood sugar target will need to be individualized for certain people based on such factors.
 These factors are the duration of diabetes, age and life expectancy, cardiovascular risk, chronic conditions such as chronic kidney disease or liver disease, and risk of low blood sugars as well as cognitive status.
-Your endocrinologist will give you a personalized goal to prevent diabetes complications while keeping blood sugar in a safe range.
-Your normal blood sugar may not be the same as other people.
+Your endocrinologist will give you a personalized goal to prevent diabetes complications while keeping your blood sugar in a safe range.
+Your normal blood sugar may not be the same as other people’s.

 What is a normal blood sugar level after eating for diabetics?

 The American Diabetes Association recommends that the blood sugar 1 to 2 hours after the beginning of a meal be less than 180 mg/dl for most nonpregnant adults with diabetes.
 This is typically the peak, or highest, the blood sugar level in someone with diabetes.
 Again, this target may need to be individualized for certain people based on such factors as the duration of diabetes, age and life expectancy, cognitive status, other health conditions, cardiovascular complications, and hypoglycemia unawareness.
 It’s important that people with diabetes discuss their target blood sugar goals with their healthcare provider.